Asashio Tarō III: Career

 Asashio won five top division tournament championships, all but one of them in Osaka.
 He won this tournament three years in a row from 1956 to 1958.
-His first title was won at sekiwake rank in a three way playoff that also involved future yokozuna Wakanohana Kanji I and maegashira Wakahaguro.
-He earned promotion to ōzeki a year later after winning his second championship.
+His first title was won at sekiwake rank in a three-way playoff, the first of its kind in makuuchi, defeating ōzeki Wakanohana Kanji I and maegashira Wakahaguro in succession.
+He himself would earned promotion to ōzeki a year later after winning his second championship.
 In November 1958 he won the tournament in Kyūshū with a 14–1 record.
 After runner-up honours in the next two tournaments he was finally promoted to yokozuna at nearly 30 years of age.
 His time at sumo's highest rank was difficult as he missed many bouts through injury.
 He had to sit out the three tournaments following his yokozuna debut and was only able to win one further tournament, in March 1961.
 He did not take part in the January 1962 tournament and announced his retirement at the age of 32.

 Asashio was known for his thick chest hair and eyebrows.
 In 1959, he appeared on the cover of the first issue of Weekly Shōnen Magazine and in Hiroshi Inagaki's film The Three Treasures.